 The MIT UCEM carries out strategic and customized recruitment strategies tailored to the four participating departments, as well as a structured program that addresses key barriers to retention and educational success consisting of academic support, mentoring, and personal and professional development opportunities.

 Under the terms of a three-year grant, 23 underrepresented doctoral students—12 in the first cohort, who began in academic year 2015-16, and 11 in the second cohort, who began in 2016-17—have been recruited to participate.
-This grant, administered by Leslie Kolodziejski, Professor of Electrical Engineering & Computer Science, and Gloria Anglón, Assistant Director of Diversity Initiatives and the MIT Summer Research Program, supports minority doctoral students in the science, technology, engineering, and math (STEM) fields.
+This grant, administered by Leslie Kolodziejski, Professor of Electrical Engineering & Computer Science, and Gloria Anglón, Assistant Dean and Director of Diversity Initiatives, supports minority doctoral students in the science, technology, engineering, and math (STEM) fields.

-Supporting the goals of UCEM, a team of faculty from the four participating departments serve as its coordinating committee: Leslie Kolodziejski, principal investigator; Rohan Abeyaratne, professor and graduate officer of mechanical engineering; Kristala Prather, professor of chemical engineering; and Mark Bathe, professor and graduate officer of biological engineering — as well as the assistant dean for diversity initiatives in the Office of the Dean for Graduate Education (ODGE).
-In addition, the team leverages Institute-wide efforts focused on community, equity, inclusion, and diversity through physics professor and Institute Community and Equity Officer Edmund Bertschinger, as well as through Interim Dean for Graduate Education Blanche Staton.
+Supporting the goals of UCEM, a team of faculty from the four participating departments serve as its coordinating committee: Leslie Kolodziejski, principal investigator; Rohan Abeyaratne, professor and graduate officer of mechanical engineering; Kristala Prather, professor of chemical engineering; and Mark Bathe, professor and graduate officer of biological engineering — as well as the assistant dean for diversity initiatives in the Office of Graduate Education (OGE).
+In addition, the team leverages Institute-wide efforts focused on community, equity, inclusion, and diversity through physics professor and Institute Community and Equity Officer Edmund Bertschinger, as well as through Senior Associate Dean for Graduate Education Blanche Staton.